gatsbyjs/gatsby/docs/docs/create-source-plugin.md

 It's often convenient for querying to add to the schema backwards references.
 For example, you might want to query the Author of a Post but you might also want to query all the posts an author has written.

 If you want to call this field `posts`, you could optionally create a field called `posts___NODE` to hold the relationship to Posts.
 The value of this field should be an array of Post IDs.

+If the array of IDs are all of the same type, the reverse relatioship field will be of this type; if they are of different types; the field will turn into a union type of all types that are linked.

 *Example*